Respond to abnormal activity detected by ONTAP ARP

 Normal monitoring resumes after you update with your decision and clear the ARP notifications.
 ARP records your evaluation to the threat assessment profile, using your choice to monitor subsequent file activities.

-In the case of a suspected attack, you must determine whether it is an attack, respond to it if it is, and restore protected data before clearing the notices.
+In the case of a suspected attack, you must determine whether it is an attack, respond to it if it is, and then clear notices and restore data in the order required by your recovery method and ONTAP version.
 Learn more about how to recover from a ransomware attack.

 ARP must be actively protecting a volume and not in a learning or evaluation mode.

-You can use System Manager or the ONTAP CLI to respond to abnormal activity.
+You can use System Manager or the ONTAP CLI to review ARP warning details before choosing a response flow.

 -

 When you receive an "abnormal activity" notification, follow the link.
-Alternatively, navigate to the Security tab of the Volumes overview.
+Alternatively, navigate to Storage > Volumes, find an affected volume, and select the Security tab.

-Warnings are displayed in the Overview pane of the Events menu.
+Warnings are displayed in the System Manager dashboard Overview pane of the Events menu.

 -

-In the Security tab, review the suspected file types or entropy spikes report.
+In the Security tab, review the abnormal activity details:

 -